 Dr. Frantz and our Specialty Lens Counselor will help you select a lens implant that fits your specific lifestyle and eye health needs.

-1) Bladeless Laser Cataract Surgery with a ReSTOR Multifocal Implant and Limbal Relaxing Incisions (LRI): You may choose a ReSTOR CustomLens implant for your after surgery visual outcome which will greatly decrease your dependence on glasses following surgery.
+1) Bladeless Laser Cataract Surgery with a ReSTOR Multifocal IOL and Limbal Relaxing Incisions (LRI): You may choose a ReSTOR CustomLens IOL.
+Your after surgery visual outcome will greatly decrease your dependence on glasses following surgery.
 With a ReSTOR lens you can read a book, drive a car, and play golf or tennis with increased freedom from glasses.

-Learn More About IOL by Watching This Helpful Video
+Learn More About IOLs by Watching This Helpful Video